SUSE/ha-sap-terraform-deployments/azure/README.md

 ### HANA data disks configuration

 The whole disk configuration is made by configuring a variable named `hana_data_disks_configuration`.
-It looks complex, because it encapsulates hard disk selection, logical volumes and data destinations in a compact form.
+It encapsulates hard disk selection, logical volumes and data destinations in a compact form.
 This section describes all parameters line by line.

 ```
 variable "hana_data_disks_configuration" {